 Professor Constance Cook, PhD University of California, Berkeley, specializes in the study of excavated texts from ancient China.
 Her books and articles focus on the examination of these texts in the context of material culture and what they can tell us about belief systems and local practices.
 She teaches courses on Chinese history, language, literature, medicine, religion, and culture.
 She was awarded the Class of 1961 Professorship as well as fellowships from International Consortium for Research in the Humanities"Fate, Freedom and Prognostication.
 Strategies for Coping with the Future in East Asia and Europe"at the Friedrich-Alexander-Universität Erlangen-Nürnberg, the Chiang Ching-Kuo Foundation, and the National Endowment for the Humanities.
 Academic year 2017-2018, she was the Hetty Goldman member in Historical Studies at the Institute for Advanced Study in Princeton and in 2018 Lehigh University awarded her the National Endowment of Humanities Distinguished Chair position for seven years.

 Dice and Gods on the Silk Road: Buddhist Dice Divination in Transcultural Context.
 Co-authored with Brandon Dotson and Zhao Lu.
-Brill, forthcoming.
+Brill, 2021.

 Birth in Ancient China.
 Co-authored with Luo Xinhui.
 SUNY Press, 2017

 Stalk Divination: An Alternative to the I-ching.
 Co-authored with Zhao Lu.
 Oxford University Press, 2017.

 Ancestors, Kings, and the Dao.
 Harvard University Asian Center.
 2017